JoshuaCHartman/BlueBadgeCasino/README.md

 •	If the player takes a 3rd card:

-o	 If the House total is 2 or less, then the House draws a card, regardless of what the player's third card is.
+- -	 If the House total is 2 or less, then the House draws a card, regardless of what the player's third card is.

-o	If the House total is 3, then the House draws a third card unless the player's third card was an 8.
+- -	If the House total is 3, then the House draws a third card unless the player's third card was an 8.

-o	If the House total is 4, then the House draws a third card if the player's third card was 2, 3, 4, 5, 6, 7.
+- -	If the House total is 4, then the House draws a third card if the player's third card was 2, 3, 4, 5, 6, 7.

-o	If the House total is 5, then the House draws a third card if the player's third card was 4, 5, 6, or 7.
+- - If the House total is 5, then the House draws a third card if the player's third card was 4, 5, 6, or 7.

-o	If the House total is 6, then the House draws a third card if the player's third card was a 6 or 7.
+- -	If the House total is 6, then the House draws a third card if the player's third card was a 6 or 7.

-o	If the House total is 7, then the House stands.
+- -	If the House total is 7, then the House stands.

 Hand with the highest value in the one’s digit is declared winner (i.e. 2+3 = 5; 6+7 = 3 (sum total is 13; one’s digit is 3).